 Letter of Concern to Management for Employee Performance

-It’s a fact that not all the employees work hard and sincerely in a company but sometimes, the issues in an organization also affect the performance of the employee.
-Each employee must perform well for the company and should be productive no matter what the issue is or the management is forced to take any action against him/her.
+Not all employees work hard and sincerely in a company, but sometimes, the issues in an organization also affect the employee’s performance.
+Each employee must perform well for the company and be productive no matter the issue or if management is forced to take any action against them.

-Not every company behaves unprofessionally and terminates the employee if he/she is not performing well and submitting the work on deadline.
-Most of the companies send a warning letter to the employee and the boss also sends an email to management for employee performance.
+Not every company behaves unprofessionally and terminates employees if they are not performing well and submitting work on deadlines.
+Most companies send a warning letter to the employee, and the boss also emails management regarding employee performance.

-The main purpose is to investigate the case and why the employee is not working properly, so the problems can be solved and the performance can be improved.
+The main purpose is to investigate the case and why the employee is not working properly so that the problems can be solved and performance can be improved.

 For which reasons the letter can be written:

-• If the employee is crossing the deadlines and not submitting the work on the decided time.
+• If the employee is crossing the deadlines and not submitting the work within the decided time,

 • If an employee is irresponsible in listening to the guidelines and not working according to the demand.

-• If the employee is wasting time in gossiping about the company or other colleagues and not giving proper attention to the project.
+• If the employee wastes time gossiping about the company or other colleagues and does not pay proper attention to the project,

-The letter is not a complaint and it is just for informing the management about the poor performance of the employee.
-The purpose is not always the termination and in most of the cases, the immediate bosses writing the letter includes the ways about how the performance can be improved.
+The letter is not a complaint but informs management that the employee’s poor performance is not always termination.
+In most cases, the immediate bosses writing the letter include improving the performance.

-They also include a timeline for working on the employee to make the performance better, so time can be provided to the resource for improvement.
-The letter contains details of how the poor performance of the employee is impacting the company negatively.
-It is necessary to include for informing the management or the boss will be held responsible for non-productivity.
+They also include a timeline for working with the employee to improve performance so that time can be provided as a resource for improvement.
+The letter details how the employee’s poor performance impacts the company. negemployee’st is necessary to inform management, or the boss will be responsible for non-productivity.

 Sample Letter